Inclement Weather Guidelines

 Please remember that for the safety of our students and staff, we cannot reverse an early morning decision to keep schools open – even if weather conditions worsen.
 This could endanger many of our students as our parents rely on the information and leave for work.

-If we close schools early and send students home, many return to unsupervised bus stops and empty houses.
+If the decision is made to close schools early and send students home, many return to unsupervised bus stops and empty houses.
 While we make every attempt to avoid early dismissal, if conditions worsen during the day or we lose power and/or heat, we may be forced to close school early, dismissing the high school students first.
-In the event of such a decision, we will notify parents through our Parent Notification System of the change.
-We also urge you to pay close attention to local radio and television stations, and Web sites for timely updates.
+In the event of such a decision, we will notify parents through our parent notification system of the change.
+We also urge you to pay close attention to local radio and television stations, social media, and Websites for timely updates.
 Students will not be able to use school telephones to make arrangements, so please have an emergency back-up plan in place in the event of an unexpected dismissal.

 Please know that we do our best to keep our students and staff safe during inclement weather.
 There is no perfect decision for everyone.
-We hope this explanation helps everyone understand the process that our staff members and superintendent use to make the safest possible decision for everyone.
+We hope this explanation helps everyone understand the process that our staff members and superintendent use to make the safest possible decision for everyone connected with our schools.

 WSNY (94.7 FM) WBNS (1460 AM) WTDA (103.9 FM) WOSU (89.7 FM)